 Summary: Existentialism Is a Humanism

 Published in 1946, this work by Sartre aims to clarify the meaning of existentialism in an accessible and educational manner.
 It is a transcript of a lecture he delivered in Paris the previous year.
-For Sartre, this easily approachable text is nothing more than a straightforward introduction to his philosophy.
+Sartre himself regarded it as no more than a straightforward introduction to his philosophy.

 Other works: Being and Nothingness The Imaginary

-Sartre outlines the criticisms that the philosophical movement he helped to initiate—existentialism—has provoked: quietism (the futility of action), pessimism, and individualism.
-In response to these objections, he seeks to demonstrate that existentialism is, in fact, a form of humanism.
+Sartre outlines the criticisms levelled at the philosophical movement he helped to initiate—existentialism: quietism (the futility of action), pessimism, and individualism.
+In response, he seeks to demonstrate that existentialism is, in fact, a form of humanism.

 Two types of existentialism can be distinguished: Christian existentialism (Jaspers, G. Marcel) and atheistic existentialism (Heidegger, Sartre).
-What unites these diverse approaches is their shared belief that human beings are defined by the principle that existence precedes essence.
+What unites these diverse approaches is a shared conviction that human beings are defined by the principle that existence precedes essence.

 This means that there is no pre-established concept of humanity to which I must conform.
-I am free to become whatever I choose; throughout my life, I will determine what I am, and at any moment, I can become something different from what I am at that instant.
+I am free to become whatever I choose; throughout my life, I will determine what I am, and at any moment I can become something other than what I am right now.

 Man is nothing at first.
 He only comes to be afterwards, and he will be as he has made himself